Table of Contents

 The Takeaway

 Health savings accounts, or HSAs, offer a way for people with high-deductible health plans to set funds aside to help with health care expenses.
 The money contributed is in pretax dollars, and it brings other tax advantages.
 What’s more, funds in these HSAs can roll over, year after year, and can be used as a retirement vehicle.
-For those who qualify, it can be a valuable tool for paying medical expenses and enhancing financial health, today and tomorrow.
+For those who have high-deductible health plans and qualify, an HSA can be a valuable tool for paying medical expenses and enhancing financial health, today and tomorrow.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.